silkyskyj/CloDDce/README.md

  - Initial AirGroup Skill (system default or custom skills) 19 in total + user-defined (can be set in il2dce's conf.ini file) <- v0.6.0
  - Progress (AnyTime/Daily/AnyDay/AnyDayAnyTime) <- v0.6.0

-2. The following items can be selected and set in Dynamic Quick Mission.
+2.The following items can be selected and set in Dynamic Quick Mission.

  - Campaign (mission file for IL2DCE)
  - Army (Red/Blue)